taylwill/SimpleVerilogProjects/README.md

 *Made by Will Taylor*

 Each of these labs is a small project to practice Verilog and test ideas for future implementations.
 They are **not in any particular order.
 I just uploaded them here after finishing, so I can access them on other computers.
+I also keep it organized with emojis, which is pretty awesome.

 ---